actfong/docker-workshop/README.md

 #### Mini Challenge 1
 By now, you should have the skills to pull the *redis* image and run it as a container.
-Can you run your container in such a way, that it is attached to your network (`--net`) AND has opened its port (`-p`) 6379?
+Can you run your container in such a way, that it is attached to your network (`--net`)?

 Another important note, to allow connections from other containers in the same network, they also need some kind of a *hostname*.
 When running containers in a network, the name that you provide with `--name` can be used as a hostname.

 #### Mini Challenge 2
 Please install the `redis` gem from https://github.com/redis/redis-rb by adding it to your Gemfile and run `bundle install`